|

 axle, gears, locker, disc brakes, and new lug nuts.
 Not bad for a full

 floater, rear axle with discs, 4.56 gears and a Detroit."
+Let's have a closer look at

 the beast. |

-This pic is a closer look at the hub and wheel
+| | This pic is a closer look at the hub and wheel

 bearing / spindle hardware (with the brake